rishv1912/RECXO/README.md

 env\scripts\activate
 ```

-install the requirements:
+--> Install the requirements:

-Note : Use pip or pip3 according your path variable, if pip doesn't work use pip3.
+>Again use pip or pip3 according your path variable, if pip doesn't work use pip3.

 ```
 pip3 install -r requirement.txt